stackbit-projects/groovy-coriander-893d6/content/pages/index.md

     title: Latest Posts
 seo:
   title: Page Title With Relevant Keywords
-  description: 'Tell your visitors about '
+  description: 'Tell your visitors a bit about this '
   extra:
     - name: 'og:type'
       value: website